SamFelix03/riptide/README.md

 ## Who this is for, and what they actually get

-**Liquidity providers / market makers — the people this is built for.**
-You keep your tokens in your own wallet.
-Aqua holds an allowance record, not your money, so there is no vault to trust and no LP share token.
-You set a fee band and a retention parameter `β`, and then two things happen automatically that don't happen in a normal pool: your fee rises when volatility rises (so you're charging more precisely when you're losing more), and when the price gaps, the profit from re-pricing your pool is auctioned and most of it comes back to you instead of going to a searcher.
-The [Strategy Manager](apps/web/src/app/positions/page.tsx) shows you the number that matters: cumulative value recaptured.
+**Liquidity providers / market makers.** Tokens stay in the maker's wallet.
+Aqua holds an allowance record, not the tokens, so there is no vault and no LP share token.
+The maker sets a fee band and a retention parameter `β`.
+The fee then rises when volatility rises, and when the price gaps, the profit from repricing the pool is auctioned, with most of it remaining with the LP.
+The [Strategy Manager](apps/web/src/app/positions/page.tsx) shows cumulative value recaptured.

-**Traders.** You get a quote where the fee and the volatility that produced it are both shown before you sign.
+**Traders.** The quote shows the applied fee and the volatility that produced it, before you sign.
 The fee is not retroactive and not hidden.
-Your order is split across makers by a solver and settles atomically — if any part fails, the whole thing reverts and you keep your funds.
+The order is split across makers by a solver and settles atomically — if any fill fails, the whole route reverts and the taker keeps their funds.

-**Resolvers / searchers.** A new, legible source of flow.
-Instead of racing in the mempool for uncertain profit, you can see open auctions with their current price, preview your exact take `⌊(1−β)·S⌋` before committing, and settle through a permissionless entry point.
-If the trade has no genuine surplus, the contract refuses it — which protects you from a bad fill as much as it protects the maker.
+**Resolvers / searchers.** Open auctions list a live declining price.
+You can preview `⌊(1−β)·S⌋` before committing, and settle through a permissionless entry point from any wallet.
+If `S` is not positive the contract reverts, so a bad fill fails rather than settling at a loss.

-**Analysts and researchers.** Every claim in this repository is traceable.
-The recapture dashboard links each headline number to the on-chain event that produced it and states the indexed block, and an honesty panel marks which claims are verified on-chain versus validated by simulation.
+**Analysts and researchers.** The recapture dashboard links each headline number to the on-chain event that produced it and states the indexed block.
+An honesty panel marks which claims are verified on-chain versus validated by simulation.

 **Who this is not for:** anyone wanting a managed or hedged vault, exotic payoffs, or a new market design.
-RIPTIDE keeps the plain constant-product curve on purpose.
+RIPTIDE keeps the constant-product curve on purpose.
 Non-goals are enumerated in [`docs/PROTOCOL.md` §18](docs/PROTOCOL.md).

 ---